fraser50/concurrency-cw/README.md

 ‘throws’ to the public methods, otherwise, your code will not compile.

-CR3.2: You can include additional private classes written by yourself in TenPinManager.java but must not import thread-safe libraries other than the two Intrinsic Monitor classes already included.
+CR3.2: You can include additional private classes written by yourself in TenPinManager.java but must not import thread-safe libraries other than the two Extrinsic Monitor classes already included.

 ## 5.3.4 Your Test Software